First Lady of the United States: Non-spouses in the role

-Several women (at least thirteen) who were not presidents' wives have served as first lady, as when the president was a bachelor or widower, or when the wife of the president was unable to fulfill the duties of the first lady herself.
+A number of women (at least thirteen) who were not presidents' wives have served as first lady, as when the president was a bachelor or widower, or when the wife of the president was unable to fulfill the duties of the first lady herself.
 In these cases, the position has been filled by a female relative of the president, such as Jefferson's daughter Martha Jefferson Randolph, Jackson's daughter-in-law Sarah Yorke Jackson and his wife's niece Emily Donelson, Taylor's daughter Mary Elizabeth Bliss, Benjamin Harrison's daughter Mary Harrison McKee, Buchanan's niece Harriet Lane, Chester A. Arthur's sister Mary Arthur McElroy and Cleveland's sister Rose Cleveland.
 Some presidents have also had family members temporarily step in while their wives were temporarily unable to fulfill the duties of first lady.
 This included Susan Ford, who would assist her father with hostess duties while her mother, Betty Ford, was recovering from breast cancer.

 Potential male title

-Each of the 45 (Note: Grover Cleveland and Donald Trump were both elected to two nonconsecutive terms and, as such, are counted twice.
-Here, "presidents" refers to the people who have held the office and not the presidencies that have been held.) presidents of the United States have been males, and all have either had their wives, or a female hostess, assume the role of first lady.
+Each of the 45 (Note: Here, "presidents" refers to the 45 people who have held the office and not the 47 presidencies which have occurred.
+In the numbering of presidencies, Grover Cleveland and Donald Trump are counted twice as they each served twice non-consecutively.) presidents of the United States have been men, and all have either had their wives, or a female hostess, assume the role of first lady.
 Thus, a male equivalent of the title of first lady has never been needed.

 In 2016, as Hillary Clinton became the first woman to win a major party's presidential nomination, questions were raised as to what her husband Bill Clinton would be titled if she were to win the presidency.
 During the campaign, the title of First Gentleman of the United States was most frequently suggested for Bill Clinton, although as a former president himself, he might have been called "Mr. President".
 In addition, state governors' male spouses are typically called the first gentleman of their respective state (for example, Michael Haley was the first gentleman of South Carolina while his wife, Nikki, served as governor).
 Ultimately, Hillary Clinton lost the election, rendering this a moot point.

 In 2021, Kamala Harris took office as vice president, making her husband Doug Emhoff the first male spouse of a nationally elected officeholder in the United States.
 Emhoff assumed the title of second gentleman of the United States ("gentleman" replacing "lady" in the title) making it likely that any future male spouse of a president will be given the title of first gentleman.
-Harris would later go on to replace President Joe Biden as the Democratic presidential nominee in the 2024 presidential election.
-Had Harris' presidential campaign been successful, Emhoff would presumably have been granted the title of first gentleman.
-However, Harris lost the election, again rendering this a moot point.
+Harris would later go on to be the Democratic presidential nominee in the 2024 presidential election.
+Had she won, Emhoff would have been granted the title of first gentleman.